Movv is a video ecommerce application. Brain child of Chris Alston who also received a Patent for this proprietary video technology.

 Coordinated with Chris to design all the marketing material need for a startup.
 Provided all assets for print and for development for iOS and Android.

 As my contract with Movv was ending, the development was going to be continued in the Ukraine, Russa.
 I delivered files that included a user story document, a style guide document, a working Photoshop layered file, properly saved SVG files for Android Studio and PDFs at 1x and 2x for Apple.
 Overall, this project was a great experience regarding the benefits of wireframing the user flow from the beginning and that drove extensive refinement all the way to final delivery.
-At the wireframing mode, Chris and I were able to ask the opinions of potential users and found out where they got confused and frustrated.
 Going forward and learning from this experience, I will take the same editing eye to future projects and continue to refine my designs based on detailed user research.
 I'm very thankful for the time I was able to spend working with Chris, he has an infectious passion for this progect and as it was an incredible experience.

 The TimeKick app allows users to customize their phone’s alarm by integrating with Siri to hear the time and a countdown in increments they choose.
 A challenge as the UI designer was working remotely with a client and developer I’d never met in person.